sourabhxyz/MuftEducation.in/docs/upsc/mathematics_optional/algebra/homo.md

 - (**$N/C$ Theorem**) Let $H$ be a subgroup of a group $G$.
 Normalizer of $H$ in $G$ is $N(H) = \\{x \in G \mid xHx^{-1} = H\\}$ and the centralizer of $H$ in $G$ is $C(H) = \\{x \in G \mid xhx^{-1} = h \\; \forall h \in H\\}$.
 Consider the mapping from $N(H)$ to $Aut(H)$ given by $g \rightarrow \phi_g$, where $\phi_g$ is the inner automorphism of $H$ induced by $g$.
 This mapping is a homomorphism with kernel $C(H)$.
 So, by Theorem 10.3, $N(H)/C(H)$ is isomorphic to a subgroup of $Aut(H)$.

-- Let $G$ be a group of order 35.
+- Let $G$ be a group of order 35, we will show that it is cyclic.
 By Lagrange's Theorem, every nonidentity element of $G$ has order 5, 7, or 35.
 If some element has order 35, $G$ is cyclic.
 So we may assume that all nonidentity elements have order 5 or 7.
 However, not all such elements can have order 5, since elements of order 5 come 4 at a time
 (if $|x| = 5$, then $|x^2| = |x^3| = |x^4| = 5$) and 4 does not divide 34.
 Similarly, since 6 does not divide 34, not all nonidentity elements can have order 7.
 So, G has elements of order 7 and order 5.
 Since $G$ has an element of order 7, it has a subgroup of order 7.
 Let us call it $H$.
 In fact, $H$ is the only subgroup of $G$ of order 7, for if $K$ is another subgroup of G of order 7, we have by Theorem 7.2 that $|HK| = |H||K|/|H \cap K| = 7 \cdot 7/1 = 49$ (Intersection is $\\{e\\}$ because each element is a generator).
 But, of course, this is impossible in a group of order 35.
 Since for every $a$ in $G$, $aHa^{-1}$ is also a subgroup of $G$ of order 7 (easy to prove), we must have $aHa^{-1} = H.$ So, $N(H) = G.$ Since $H$ has prime order, it is cyclic and therefore Abelian.
 In particular, $C(H)$ contains $H$.
 So, 7 divides $|C(H)|$ and $|C(H)|$ divides 35.
 It follows, then, that $C(H) = G$ or $C(H) = H.$ If $C(H) = G$, then we may obtain an element $x$ of order 35 by letting $x = hk$ (since order of $h, k$ is relatively prime and they commute, therefore order of $x = |h||k|$), where $h$ is a nonidentity element of $H$ and $k$ has order 5.
 On the other hand, if $C(H) = H$, then $|C(H)| = 7$ and $|N(H)/C(H)| = 35/7 = 5$.
 However, 5 does not divide $|Aut(H)| = |Aut(Z_7)| = 6$.
 This contradiction shows that $G$ is cyclic.

 ---